satakagi/sameConditionFlatFrame/README.md

 This almost worked.
 I was able to acquire the condition not to be saturated with the exposure for 10 seconds, maximum gain (600) and temperature of -10 celsius with ASI1600MM-C. This shooting condition is often when I shoot the diffuse nebula with Hα filter.
 And I made a flat frame stacked from 300 frames using SharpCap's Flat Frame capture function.
 Then just set this "Same Condition Flat Frame" to SharpCap's Flat Frame and try live stacking!

 #### Possible Issues
 Because the light intensity is low, the flat frame will contain more noise.
 It may be possible to reduce it by stacking a lot, but how many stacks are appropriate?
+Also, since the brightness of the object is not uniform, the sensitivity that changes nonlinearly according to the brightness can not be completely eliminated by the flat frame

 ### Experimental result
 #### common conditions